juixer/Game-tech-fusion/questions_and_answers.md

 #### Answer: A

-<i>in here food array decleared which contains some foods, then a info variable created which contains an object then change object value, then console log food array. in the end changing object wont effect on array thats why my answer is A</i>
+<i>in here food array declared which contains some foods, then a info variable created which contains an object with a property favoriteFood that refers first element of food. then change object value, then console log food array. in the end changing object wont effect on array thats why my answer is A</i>

 </p>
 </details>